Building Systems

 Structural System

-The structural system of a building is designed and constructed to support and transmit applied gravity and lateral loads to the ground without exceeding the allowable stresses in its members.
+The structural system of a building is designed and constructed to support and transmit applied gravity and lateral loads safely to the ground without exceeding the allowable stresses in its members.

 The superstructure is the vertical extension of a building above the foundation, Columns, beams, and loadbearing walls support floor and roof structures.
-The substructure is the underlying forming the foundation of a building.
+The substructure is the underlying structure forming the foundation of a building.

 Enclosure System